RobTillaart/runTime/README.md

 **Experimental**

-This library is used to add up one or more periods of "on" time.
+This library is used to add up one or more runs of "on" time.
 This sum is counted in seconds.
-The goal of the library is e.g. to track the runtime (uptime or elapsed time) of a device or process over longer periods of time.
+The goal of the library is e.g. to track the runtime (uptime or elapsed time) of a device or a process over a long time.
+In this period the device can be switched on and off multiple times.
 This runtime can be requested in seconds, minutes, hours or days.
 Besides the runtime the library also counts how often the counter (== device) has started.